What is Fareston?

 bone cancer; or

-Taking toremifene may increase your risk of developing endometrial hyperplasia, a condition that may lead to cancer of the uterus.
+Fareston may increase your risk of developing a condition that can lead to uterine cancer.
 Talk to your doctor about your individual risk.
+Report any unusual vaginal bleeding right away.

-Do not use toremifene if you are pregnant.
-It could harm the unborn baby.
-Use effective birth control if you are not past menopause, and tell your doctor if you become pregnant during treatment.
+Fareston is for use only in women who can no longer get pregnant.
+Fareston can harm an unborn baby.
+Do not use if you are pregnant.
+Use effective birth control if you are not past menopause.
+Tell your doctor if you think you may be pregnant.

 Store at room temperature away from moisture, heat, and light.